Hospitality Common

 Community Networking and Engagement

-Our hospitality home will serve as a hub for residents to meet, network, and interact safely with others from their own culture.
-We will host focus groups and listening sessions to provide vital information on navigating transportation systems, overcoming language barriers, and accessing employment opportunities.
-This venue will also introduce immigrants to local artists and encourage them to share their own talents.
+Our hospitality home serves as a hub for residents to meet, network, and interact safely with others from their own culture.
+We host focus groups and listening sessions to provide vital information on navigating transportation systems, overcoming language barriers, and accessing employment opportunities.
+This venue also introduces immigrants to local artists and encourage them to share their own talents.

 Building Community Trust